exonum/exonum-doc/src/get-started/design-overview.md

 services implement all business logic of the blockchain and are the main point to extend Exonum functionality.

-Exonum services interact with the external world with the help of *endpoints*.
+Exonum services interact with the external world with the help of interfaces.
-A service may define 3 types of endpoints:

-- **Transactions** correspond to `POST`/`PUT` methods for REST web services.
-They transform the blockchain state.
-All transactions within the blockchain are completely ordered as described above, and the result of their execution is agreed among the full nodes in the blockchain network
+All services may define **transactions**, which correspond to `POST` / `PUT` methods of REST web services.
+Transactions transform the blockchain state.
+All transactions within the blockchain are completely ordered as described above, and the result of their execution is agreed among the full nodes in the blockchain network.

-- **Read requests** correspond to `GET` methods for web services.
-  They
+Depending on the [runtime](#runtime) enclosing the service, it may also have other interfaces.
+In particular, both Rust and Java runtimes allow services to define HTTP APIs, which can be categorized into two groups:

-  retrieve information from the blockchain, possibly together with proofs.
+- **Read requests** correspond to `GET` methods of web services.
+They retrieve information from the blockchain, possibly together with proofs.
   Read requests are executed locally, are not globally ordered, and cannot modify the blockchain state